revolist/revogrid-docs/guide/defs.md

 ## Export

-The core export plugin supports file export workflows from the grid surface.
+The core export plugin supports CSV file export workflows from the grid surface.
 See [Export Data](/guide/export.plugin).
-Excel-focused export workflows are available in Pro.
+Excel-focused export workflows are available in Pro, and browser-side PDF export is available through the [`@revolist/revogrid-pdf-export`](/guide/pdf-export) add-on plugin.

 ## Focus